AlexeyKopchinskiy/Portfolio-project-2/README.md

 ## Website Features

 The website features four quizzes with topics targeting knowledge in biology, astronomy, geography, and history.
 Each quiz-box will hold 3 to 5 questions on the relevant topic.
 Within each mini-session, there will be several sets of questions.
-After a set is complete, the achieved score will appear next to the minimum pass-score.
+After a set is complete, the achieved score will appear next to the maximum possible score in this set.

+The final score that will pass has to be equal or exceed to the passScore which is currently set to be the total number of questions - 2

 ### Main Page